-12 INFORMATION ON THE ENVIORNMENT
+12 ENVIRONMENTAL INFORMATION

-At 31 December 2023 and 2022 there are no significant assets dedicated to the protection and improvement of the environment, nor have any significant expenses of this nature been incurred during the year.
+At 31 December 2024 and 2023 there are no significant assets dedicated to the protection and improvement of the environment, nor have any significant expenses of this nature been incurred during the year.

-The Company's Board of Directors considers that there are no significant contingencies related to the protection and improvement of the environment and does not consider it necessary to record any provision for environmental risks and expenses at 31 December 2023 and 2022.
+The Company's Board of Directors considers that there are no significant contingencies related to the protection and improvement of the environment and does not consider it necessary to record any provision for environmental risks and expenses at 31 December 2024 and 2023.

-During the year ended 31 December 2023 and 2022 no grants of an environmental nature have been received.
+During the year ended 31 December 2024 and 2023 no grants of an environmental nature have been received.

-13 EMPLOYEE REMUNERATION
+13 REMUNERATION OF STAFF

-During the years ended 31 December 2023 and 2022, the members of the Board of Management have not received any remuneration, nor have they been granted any advances or loans, and no obligations have been assumed on their behalf by way of guarantee.
-As at 31 December 2023 and 2022, there are no accrued pension or similar liabilities to members of the Board of Directors, nor are there any receivables or payables from or payables to members of the Board of Directors.
+During the years ended 31 December 2024 and 2023, the members of the Board of Management have not received any remuneration, nor have they been granted any advances or loans, and no obligations have been assumed on their behalf by way of guarantee.
+As at 3 I December 2024 and 2023, there are no accrued pension or similar liabilities to the members of the Board of Directors, nor are there any receivables or payables from or payable to them.